logan-gatlin/the-halcyon-book/src/docs/keywords.md

 ## type
 `type` is used to declare new types.
 Types can be aliases for other types or sum types.
+### Notes
+Types can optionally have no data attached, which essentially recreates the behavior and use cases of an enum.
 ### Example 1
 ```halcyon
 module TypeAliasDemo =